All Episodes

 And because the expectation among feminists today is that we all stick together.

-I'm gonna stand for what's right.
+I'm going to stand for what's right.

-I just think that we should vote on principle according to our right thinking, and not just follow along with the herd.
+I just think that we should vote on principle according to our right thinking and not just follow along with the herd.

-All right, but let me let me let me stay focused on this, and then I want to get into some of the broader issues and the provocative title of your new book, uh, which I can only imagine is gonna make liberals' heads spin, and they'll probably projectile vomit like Linda Blair and the Exorcist.
+And then I want to get into some of the broader issues and the provocative title of your new book, which I can only imagine is going to make liberals' heads spin and they'll probably projectile vomit like Linda Blair and the Exorcist.

-But um, let's stay focused.
+But let's stay focused.

 So you hear this threat.